tsukinaha/tsukimi/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/82b1088ba840d89c50e1b5b3c1c40f4575b321a6.svg "Repobeats analytics image")

 ## About
-A simple third-party Emby client written in GTK4-RS, uses MPV as the video player, and GStreamer as the music player.
+A simple third-party Jellyfin client written in GTK4-RS, uses MPV as the video player, and GStreamer as the music player.

 It’s also partially compatible with Jellyfin.
 All of basic functions and most of admin functions are supported.